selvalr/CSS3-Tutorial/README.md

 - Note: This property was renamed to gap in CSS3.

-- syntex
+- syntex :

-- grid-gap: grid-row-gap grid-column-gap;
+  `grid-gap: grid-row-gap grid-column-gap;`

 grid-gap:;-->gap the content